Christina Moses: Career

 Moses took part in an ABC Talent Showcase at the Acorn Theatre in 2008.
 This led to her securing an agent and she returned to Los Angeles.
 She booked roles in ABC Family's Twisted and The CW's Nikita.
 Moses also appeared in the fan project Star Trek: New Voyages.
 In 2014, Moses was cast as a series regular in the CW limited series Containment, created by showrunner Julie Plec.

 Between 2017 and 2018, she played in the recurring cast the last royal werewolf and emergency doctor named Keelin Malraux, during the season 4 and season 5 of show "The Originals", from The CW.
 With romantic couple LGBT with the character of the actress Riley Voelkel, the powerful witch Freya Mikaelson.

 At in 2018, she acted as part of the recurring cast of "Condor".

-From 2018-2023, she was part of the main cast of the television series "A Million Little Things".
+From 2018 to 2023, she was part of the main cast of the television series "A Million Little Things".